Photonf22/NYU-ds-ga-1008FinalProject/README.md

 use for the DS-GA-1008 final project.

 * configuration objects that capture every important hyper-parameter (`wejepa.config`),
-* a CIFAR-100 based unlabeled pretraining pipeline with distributed support (`wejepa.train.pretrain`),
+* a dataset based unlabeled pretraining pipeline with distributed support (`wejepa.train.pretrain`),
 * fine-tuning helpers and linear-probe utilities (`wejepa.train.finetune`), and
 * smoke tests plus documentation to make contributions safer.